Blackjacx/WWDC/CONTRIBUTING.md

 - Put a link to the session just below its title.
 Please use the short version of the url: `https://developer.apple.com/wwdc20/<session_number>`.
 - Mention the authors below the session link in the format `_Author_1, Author_2_`.
 The underscores at the end make text italian.
 You'll find the authors at the beginning of each video.
 - The video duration is not needed here since you can see it when you click the link.
+- For the session please do not add **code samples**, except one-liners and no **images**.
+I plan to have all session notes skimmable as easy as possible.
+But you can link to the relevant position in the video by using a short link in like this `[22:32](https://developer.apple.com/wwdc19/245/?time=1337)`.
+Just put the seconds at the end where the interesting part starts in the video.

 When you are finished please send a [GitHub Pull Request](https://github.com/Blackjacx/WWDC/compare) with some notes of what you have done (read more about [pull requests](http://help.github.com/pull-requests/)).